0mkarpatil/Hex-colour-flipper/README.md

 # Hex-colour-flipper
-With integration of javascript and CSS back ground colour of the web page can be changed to a simple colours or hex colours and name of the colour will aslo be displayed on the screen.
+With integration of javascript and CSS back ground colour of the web page can be changed to a simple colours or hex colours and name of the colour will also be displayed on the screen.